IgniteUI/help-topics/topics/02_Controls/igRadialGauge/02_Configuring/02_igRadialGauge_Configuring_Needles.md

 ![](images/igRadialGauge_Needle_02.png)

-Following is the code that implements this example
+The following is the code that implements this example:

  **In JavaScript:**